open/close all folders

 - Monster Modesty: Still wearing the torn remnants of Doc's pants.

-- Nice Job Fixing It, Villain: In the process of destroying dream bubbles in hopes to kill his sister's dead dream self, he breaks through the reality that encompasses the Furthest Ring.
+- Nice Job Fixing It, Villain!: In the process of destroying dream bubbles in hopes to kill his sister's dead dream self, he breaks through the reality that encompasses the Furthest Ring.
 How is this good?
 This allows Vriska, Tavros, and John to actually navigate the void guided by the cracks in reality, which lead him to the juju he earned from his own session, which can only be used once by him, and once by someone else.
 That someone else, incidentally, is John, who has gained Reality Warper abilities that enable him to re-write canon without needing to adhere to the in-universe rules of causality and time looping, not only enabling him to derail the plans of Lord English's subordinates, but also enabling him to set things up to give the good guys a fighting chance to defeat the Lord of Time once and for all.

-- No Indoor Voice/Voice of the Legion: Lord English's alt text is gigantic.
+- No Indoor Voice: Lord English's alt text is gigantic.

 - No Shirt, Long Jacket